cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 # What is a Language Model?

-A language model is best understood through human speech.
-If I were to say, "The boy put on his boots and went to the...," what words might come next?
-You could probably list a few sensible options: "store," "park," "bar," even "best" as in "best ice cream spot in town."
-On the other hand, there are words that would almost certainly never follow this phrase, like "don't," "photosynthesis," or "trigonometry."
+To introduce the language model let's talk about human speech.
+If I were to say, "The boy put on his boots and went to the...," what word comes next?
+Well, there are many that fit.
+As an English speaker, you could surely list a few: "store," "park," "bar," even "best" as in "best ice cream spot in town."
+Conversely, many words could *never* follow this phrase, like "don't," "photosynthesis," or "trigonometry."

-How do you know this?
-You have a "model of language" in your brain, a "language model" that you've acquired over your lifetime.
-The more language you ingest, the better your model becomes.
+And how do you know this?
+How can you be sure?
+It's because: you have a "model of language" in your brain, a "language model" that you've acquired over your lifetime.
+The more language you ingest through interacting with the world the better your model becomes.

 # How does ChatGPT know so much?

-Over the past 30 years, internet users have unwittingly built the largest, most robust, most diverse, most interesting dataset in human history for learning machine learning models.
-These data come in various forms, or "modalities," including images from Instagram, videos from YouTube, audio from various platforms, and text from Wikipedia, Reddit, and many other sources.
+In the past 30 years, internet users have unwittingly built the largest, broadest, most diverse, most interesting dataset in human history from which to learn machine learning models.
+These data come in various forms, or "modalities," like images from Instagram, videos from YouTube, audio from various platforms, and text from Wikipedia, Reddit, and many more.

-ChatGPT, a "large language model" or LLM, is trained on a meaningful portion of all text data online.
+ChatGPT is learned from text.
+Whereas you’ve trained your language model only on the language you've encountered in the handful of decades for which you've been alive, ChatGPT has been trained on a large chunk of all text ever written on the internet, period.
+For comparison, [Quora](https://www.quora.com/How-long-would-it-take-you-to-read-the-entire-internet) users estimate that this would take a human roughly "23.8 million years" to "you can't, so it's an impossible question" to "you would be dead long before you even made a start."

 This makes it very good at predicting the next word in a phrase, such as our earlier example about the boy and his boots.
+More generally, it can skillfully continue almost *any* text, such as "Can you recite me the Indonesian national anthem in the style of Shakespeare?" or "What should I make for dinner if I only have salmon and chocolate?" or "What's the best way to get to the moon?"

 # How does ChatGPT work?